-This post is dedicated to the 5 Golden Rules, as I’ve learnt from Doggie Dan. the most important rules you’ll learn about dog training!
+This post is dedicated to the 5 Golden Rules of dog training, a dog training principle from Doggie Dan.

 To access the health and relationship with your dogs, these are the 5 key points you have to ask yourself.

 That said, none of the golden rules matter if you DON'T BEHAVE LIKE THE PACK LEADER.
 That's the most important, paramount of the information. (which also will dictate who controls the food!)